vbwagner/restore/README.md

 1. Repair the hardware
 2. Insert your backup drive in USB port and boot from it.
-Mount your second partition under, say /mnt
+Mount your second partition under, say `/mnt`
 3. From parted-live GUI create neccessary partitions.
 You can consult partitions.layout file which you have created while preparing backup.
-   Don't forget create vfat partion for /boot/efi, if you are using uefi boot.
+   Don't forget create vfat partion for `/boot/efi`, if you are using uefi boot.
-4. Mount newly created root partition under, say /target and if you unse separate partions for /home, /var or anything else, mount them on /target/home, /target/var etc.
+4. Mount newly created root partition under, say `/target` and if you unse separate partitions for `/home`, `/var` or anything else, mount them on `/target/home`, `/target/var` etc.
-   Don't forget to mount /target/boot/ef
+   Don't forget to mount `/target/boot/efi`
-5. Cd to /mnt and run
+5. Cd to `/mnt` and run
     ```
     restore /target
 	```